-Be sure to check out my other Resources for Students using the menu above, such as Graduate School Advice, the How to Get into a Counseling Psychology PhD Program YouTube Video Series, and What the Ideal Graduate School Applicant Looks Like.
+Be sure to check out my other Psych Grad School resources using the menu above, such as Graduate School Advice, the How to Get into a Counseling Psychology PhD Program YouTube Video Series, and What the Ideal Graduate School Applicant Looks Like.
 I also recommend completing the Mental Health Professions Career Test, which will give you interest scores on 21 different mental health occupations, including counseling psychology and clinical psychology.
 If you’re curious to know what the top counseling psychology doctoral programs in the USA are, check out my Best Doctoral Programs in Counseling Psychology page.

 Brems, C., & Johnson, M. E. (1997).
 Comparison of recent graduates of clinical versus counseling psychology programs.
 The Journal of Psychology, 131(1), 91-99.

 Karazsia, B. T., & Smith, L. (2016).
 Preparing for graduate-level training in professional psychology: Comparisons across clinical PhD, counseling PhD, and clinical PsyD Programs.
 Teaching of Psychology, 43(4), 305-313.

 Morgan, R. D., & Cohen, L. M. (2008).
 Clinical and counseling psychology: Can differences be gleaned from printed recruiting materials?.
 Training and Education in Professional Psychology, 2(3), 156-164.

 Neimeyer, G. J., Taylor, J. M., Wear, D. M., & Buyukgoze-Kavas, A. (2011).
 How special are the specialties?
 Workplace settings in counseling and clinical psychology in the United States.
 Counselling Psychology Quarterly, 24(1), 43-53.